 Abuse lawyer Rachel Thain agreed to help Miss A on a no win, no fee basis.
 Evidence was obtained, including Miss A’s police statement and the Indictment which confirmed the three charges brought against the guest.

-Premier Inn denied liability, arguing that Miss A had failed to follow her training when entering the room and the other recptionist was under no duty to report the previous incident.
+Premier Inn denied legal responsibility, arguing that Miss A had failed to follow her training when entering the room and the other receptionist was under no duty to report the previous incident.